Skip to main content

 • Decide which of the panels best suits the needs of your patient or family and discuss the case with your local clinical geneticist.
 For acutely unwell children in NICU or PICU, the following panels should be considered:

-• R26 Likely common aneuploidy testing: This should be performed first if aneuploidy (trisomy 13, trisomy 18 or trisomy 21) is considered to be the most likely diagnosis (for more information, see Common aneuploidy testing (QF-PCR));
+• R26 Likely common aneuploidy testing: This should be performed first if aneuploidy (trisomy 13, 18 or 21) is considered to be the most likely diagnosis;

-• R27 Paediatric disorders: This is a WGS ‘super panel’ (a panel comprised of several different constituent panels forming one large panel), and may be considered for patients who require broad genomic testing.
+• R27 Paediatric disorders: This is a WGS multi-panel test that may be considered for patients who require broad genomic testing.
+Both chromosomal and single-gene analyses are completed.
 Additional panels relevant to the patient phenotype can also be added, provided the analysis is as a trio (both parents and child).
 In those not eligible for R14 but where a ‘soon’ result would be beneficial, a prioritised analysis may be requested with results expected in 6–8 weeks.

-• For tests that do not include WGS, including R26 and R28:
+• For tests that do not include WGS, including R27:

 • parental samples may be needed for interpretation of the child’s result.
 Parental samples can be taken alongside that of the child, and their DNA stored, or can be requested at a later date if needed.